Dead Wake Book Summary - Dead Wake Book explained in key points

 Brief summary

-Dead Wake by Erik Larson is a gripping historical account of the sinking of the Lusitania during World War I. Larson skillfully weaves together the stories of the ship's passengers and crew, providing a riveting and insightful look into this tragic event.
+Dead Wake by Erik Larson is a gripping historical account of the sinking of the Lusitania during World War I. Larson masterfully weaves together the stories of the passengers and the political decisions that led to this tragic event.

 Give Feedback